nudemeth/scalatra-react-isomorphic/README.md

 > assembly
 ```

-Embedded Jetty is used to create executable jar.
+Embedded Jetty is used to create standalone jar.

 `assembly` task will compile your project, run your tests, and then pack your class files, all your dependencies and webapp resources into a single JAR file: **target/scala_X.X.X/projectname-assembly-X.X.X.jar**.
 If you want more configurable, please have a look at [sbt-assembly](https://github.com/sbt/sbt-assembly).